ibezkrovnyi/texturer/README.md

 ]
 ```
 > After first use of tinypng.com service this information will be updated with correct month/year/used values.

+####Usage
-> To enable tinypng conversion you need to set `tinypng : true` in task for texture map generation:
+To enable tinypng conversion you need to set `tinypng : true` in task for texture map generation

 config.json format
 ==================